 (c) having been charged with the offence, has been granted bail.

+[Section 73 amended by No. 22 of 2008 s.
+162.]

 74. Non-intimate forensic procedure, meaning of and powers for

 (1) A person who is authorised under this Act to do a non-intimate forensic procedure on a person may do any or all of the following —